Symposium

 General Information

-Based on our successful multi-access conference in 2023, we will be offering a virtual component so that participants from around the globe unable to travel to Ireland will still be able to participate.
+Based on our successful multi-access conferences in 2023 and 2024, we will be offering a virtual component so that participants from around the globe unable to travel to Ireland will still be able to participate.

 Multi-access (and what this means)